What is a postal code and how to use it?

 If you often send packages or letters, here are a few tips:

-- Check addresses on courier service websites to avoid mistakes.
+• Check addresses on courier service websites to avoid mistakes.

 In conclusion, it’s worth saying: don’t underestimate this small set of digits.
-The postal code is your reliable assistant in the world of communications.
-So next time you write an address on an envelope or fill out a form in an online store, remember its importance.
+A postal code is your reliable assistant in the world of communications.
+So the next time you write an address on an envelope or fill out a form in an online store, remember its importance.
 After all, every detail matters!